What is SFF (Small Form Factor) Desktop?

 4. Mounting: The small size and design make mounting these SFF cases easy on the server rack, placing under the desk or behind the monitor to keep it out of the way ensuring safety.

-Downsides of SFF Computers
+Cons of SFF Computers

 5. Repairing or replacing: The most significant disadvantage of SFF computer is the smaller size that may pose difficulty while replacing a damaged component.